Words and roles that are good to know when you apply for funding from Vinnova.

 A participant is always a legal person.
 If someone in the project brings in subcontractors or reference groups, then these are not project parties.

 Participant's approval is a document where each participant undertakes to do what they have described in proposal, and report the results to Vinnova.
 We request an approval from each participant.
 An authorized representative must sign the document, which you then scan.
 The scanned documents must be attached to the start report, and the coordinator will save the original.
+If new project parties are added, the project party's approval must be attached to the change request.

 Coordinating participant (coordinator)